Ruben Boumtje-Boumtje: Executive career

 After his playing career, Boumtje-Boumtje joined the Philadelphia 76ers’ staff as a technical scout.
 In 2019, he was hired as the assistant general manager of the Delaware Blue Coats of the NBA G League.
 In June 2020, he was let go from the 76ers organization after his contract was not renewed.

 Personal life

 Boumtje-Boumtje speaks three languages - a native Cameroonian language, French and English.
 At Georgetown he was a pre-med, as well as a mathematics and biology double major.
 He was named Big East Scholar-Athlete of the Year in 2001, an honor often reserved for athletes in non-televised sports, and used the occasion to restate his intention to attend medical school if he were not drafted by the NBA.
 In 2014, Boumtje-Boumtje earned a master's degree in Applied Mathematics and Statistics from Georgetown University before completing an internship at Elder Research.

 Boumtje-Boumtje has a son named Joaquim Boumtje-Boumtje who plays basketball in the FC Barcelona organization in Spain.
+On April 30, 2026, Joaquim committed to the Duke Blue Devils.